What we do

 - Annual conference and periodic workshops: Covering a wide range of climate-related issues, these conferences enable Network members to examine topics, learn new skills, and connect with colleagues, subject matter experts, and agency policy leaders at the local, state, and national levels.
 See our Programs webpages.

 Fourth Annual Conference of the Colorado Climate Network

 Thursday, December 12, 2013, 8:45 a.m. – 3:30 p.m.Colorado communities can point with pride to the progress they have made in reducing heat-trapping pollutants.
 Yet recent emissions inventories updates are telling us that the state and most local governments are not yet on emission reduction trajectories that will meet short and long term goals.
-The Colorado Climate Network’s fourth annual conference will focus on new and emerging strategies that enable local governments to rethink and reframe emissions reduction approaches.
-Conference sessions will include:
+The Colorado Climate Network’s fourth annual conference focused on new and emerging strategies that enable local governments to rethink and reframe emissions reduction approaches.
+Conference sessions included:

 Denver Museum of Nature and Science, 2001 Colorado Blvd., Denver, CO

 - State and local actions that are helping set the backdrop for future emissions reductions - new state rules to restrict methane emissions from oil and gas operations, plus what state and local emissions inventory updates are telling us.

 - Breakout workshops on local programs that are breaking new ground in emissions reductions.